Jaén, Peru

-Jaén is a city which is the capital of the Jaén Province in the Cajamarca Region in Peru, located in the high jungle of northern Peru.
+Jaén ([xaˈen]), founded as San Leandro de Jaén and then known as Jerez de la Frontera (later Nueva Jerez de la Frontera) and finally as Jaén de Bracamoros since April 1549, is a city which is the capital of the Jaén Province in the Cajamarca Region in Peru, located in the high jungle of northern Peru.
 It is the seat of the Catholic Apostolic Vicariate of St. Francis Xavier, also known as Apostolic Vicariate of Jaén en Peru.

 Geography

 Climate

 Jaen has a warm climate all year round.
 It is one of the warmest cities in Peru, but does have frequent and refreshing showers.

 Culture

 Jaén is also known as Land of the Brave Bracamoros.
-We can see evidence of their culture in Hermogenes Mejía Solf museum located in the same city.
+Evidence of their culture is located at Hermogenes Mejía Solf Museum, located in the same city.

 History

 Early inhabitants

 The origin of the city dates back to the Late Horizon period, between 1,000 and 1,500 B.C, larger settlements were located in the valleys of the present provinces of Jaén, Bagua and San Ignacio.

 In the valley of Jaén there lies the great archaeological site Montegrande, with the presence of mounds and pottery styles of Pre-Chavin cultures and the Turuco, immense pre-Columbian cemetery located in Bellavista, Ingatambo in Pomahuaca.
 Similar sites are located in the valleys of Chamaya, Shumba, Tabaconas, Chinchipe and Utcubamba.

 In 2010, two ancient pyramid complexes were discovered near the town of Jaen.
 The largest mound, over an acre at its base, was found by Peruvian archaeologist, Quirino Olivera.
 He found evidence of massive stone constructions.
 Walls were up to three feet thick.
 Also he found ramps and other constructions stretching back to at least 800 BC, or maybe 2,000 BC.

 The excavations were carried out under a joint program between Peru and Ecuador, that investigates the basins of the rivers of Mayo, Chinchipe, Marañón, Utcubamba and Puyango-Tumbes.

-Early Ceremonial Architecture dating to 800-100 B.C. was also discovered in the Ceja de Selva.
+Early Ceremonial Architecture dating to 800-100 B.C. was also discovered in the Peru's high jungle, known in Spanish as ceja de selva.
 This was at Huayurco, Jaén Region, and it was studied by archaeologist Ryan Clasby.

+According to him, Huayurco played a significant role in long-distance interregional trade between Andean and Amazonian cultures happening between 1800 and 200 BC.
+Huayurco is remarkable for producing some unusual and unique stone bowls on a large scale.
+Over 250 examples of these bowls are now presented in the local museum.
+By producing and trading these bowls, Huayurco found an important role for itself in the long-distance exchange networks.

+More recently (2022), the Jaén stone vessel tradition, and its participation within the Andean interaction spheres has been updated to between 2500 and 800 BC.